A THOUSAND

 there is another meaning allowable for the Hebrew word YOM (day).

-(God's first creative day, a thousand year period of time)
+(God's first creative day, a thousand

 With God only, is there one figurative evening and morning as in Psa.90:4